nzquail/RedeemingCommunitiesBlog/content/post/redemptive-imagination/index.md

 +++
-title = "Redemptive Imagination" subtitle = "We are not spectators, we are part of the race with a specific role in redemption"
+title = "Redemptive Imagination" subtitle = "If we cultivate a redemptive imagination, then we can have a new imaginative possibility for what God would have for us in this very moment."

 # By default the submission of new comments is enabled.
 #comments = true